About Camp Ben Frankel

 A REPUTATION FOR QUALITY

+In 2021 we reopened our in-person summer camp and ran successfully with zero cases of Covid.
 In 2020, CBF Online’s high-quality programming quickly captured attention around the globe and was featured in the Jewish Telegraph Agency, The Forward, The Telegraph (UK), the St. Louis Jewish Light, and eJewishPhilanthropy.
-CBF’s directors were asked to speak and lead trainings at camp conferences and to teachers at hebrew schools, day schools, and synagogues.

 We work closely with strategic partners whose missions and values align with ours to help better serve our community.
 Partners include the Foundation For Jewish Camp, JCamp180, Jewish Camps USA, Life and Legacy, and Jewish Federations across the country.
 In October 2020, we were presented with the JCamp180 Outstanding Board Leadership Award.